Instead of

 stimulating the Maryland travel industry.

-Considering the numerous benefits to be garnered by the legalization of
+Considering the numerous benefits to be garnered by the legalization of prostitution

-advantageous for our state than any of the proposed versions of legalized
+state than any of the proposed versions of legalized gambling.
+If our plan

-gambling.
-If our plan is adopted, the Free State could truly become the national
+is adopted, the Free State could truly become the national leader in financing

-leader in financing state government through encouraging vice.
+state government through encouraging vice.

 Julian Krolik is a professor in the physics and astronomy department at the